DimitriCalmand/recommender-system/README.md

-# FinalProject_2025
+# FinalProject\_2025

 ## 📽️ Short Video Recommender System – KuaiRec

-This project builds a personalized and scalable short video recommender system using the **KuaiRec dataset**, emulating the recommendation challenges faced by platforms like TikTok and Kuaishou.
-Our approach combines collaborative filtering, content-based filtering, hybridization, and neural models to address both personalization and cold-start issues.
+This project builds a **personalized, scalable and explainable** short‑video recommender system using the **KuaiRec dataset**, mirroring the challenges faced by consumer‑grade feeds such as TikTok and Kuaishou.
+Our pipeline combines **collaborative filtering, content‑based retrieval, hybrid ranking and a neural baseline** so that we can simultaneously serve veteran users, first‑day users and the ever‑growing catalogue of new clips.

 ---

 ## 🔍 Objective

-Design and evaluate a system that predicts which short videos users are likely to engage with, based on their past interactions, preferences, and video metadata.
+Predict, for any given user at any point in time, the *K* short videos that maximise the probability of meaningful engagement (watch‑through, like, share).
+On the business side this translates into longer in‑app time, higher retention and more opportunities for monetisation.

 ---